At Champion Health, we are on a mission to optimise wellbeing in the workplace, from mental health to physical health and everything in between.

 Whilst mental health has taken the spotlight over the last few months, it’s important we continue to open up the conversation on the less talked about aspects of our health; including the menopause.

-To mark World Menopause Day 2020 on 18th October, we sat down with our very own Dr Jodie Moss to find out more about what it is, how it affects the body and what you (or your partner, mum or sister) can do to help manage the symptoms.
+To mark World Menopause Day 2020 on 18th October, we sat down with Dr Jodie Moss to find out more about what it is, how it affects the body, what you (or your partner, mum or sister) can do to help manage the symptoms and to raise menopause awareness.

 So, Jodie, what is the menopause?